Here are the big decisions Seahawks face as they prepare to pare down roster

 Defensive line

 The question here is simply one of health.
 We saw nothing of rookie nose tackle Cameron Young in the preseason and only one game of rookie end Mike Morris.
-Both are a big part of the Seahawks’ future, and the injuries for don’t appear season threatening.
+Both are a big part of the Seahawks’ future, and the injuries don’t appear season threatening.
 They could have to make some moves at other spots to keep both on the initial 53-man and put either or both on injured reserve, where they would have to miss only four games before returning.
 Players placed on injured reserve before the initial 53-man is set have to sit out the entire season.

-The Seahawks appear set to keep nose tackles Bryan Mone and Austin Faoliu on the Physically Unable to Perform list to start the season, meaning they would be eligible to return after four games.
+The Seahawks appear set to keep nose tackles Bryan Mone and Austin Faoliu on the physically unable to perform list to start the season, meaning they would be eligible to return after four games.

 The Seahawks will surely peruse the waiver wires to see if any nose tackles or defensive ends become available who could provide immediate help given that it’s unclear if any of Young, Mone or Faoliu will be available to start the year.